Duong Lam Ancient Village is one of the most recommended options for a day trip from Hanoi Vietnam.

-Duong Lam comprises of 9 other villages, all of which feature typical elements of a traditional village in northern Vietnam such as the central well, banyan trees, temple yards, rice paddy fields and lotus lakes.
+Duong Lam comprises of 9 villages, all of which feature typical elements of a traditional north-Vietnam village such as the central well, banyan trees, temple yards, rice paddy fields and lotus lakes.
 There are more than 900 aged-old resident and communal houses here, some of which are dated back to 400 years.

 How to get to Duong Lam Ancient Village

 Located 45 km from Hanoi city center, Duong Lam is easily accessible by motorbike and public transportations.
-You can take bus no.71 from My Dinh Coach Station to Son Tay station, and then take a xe om or taxi to get to the village.
-Driving there from Hanoi is also quite easy on well-maintained roads.
+You can take bus no.71 from My Dinh Coach Station to Son Tay station, and then take a xe-om or taxi to get to the village.
+Driving there from Hanoi is also quite easy thanks to well-maintained roads throughout.

-What to see in Duong Lam Ancient Village
+What to see and do in Duong Lam Ancient Village

-- Walk around traditional alleys and say hi to the locals (most of whom don’t speak English btw, so your experience will be much better with a local guide)
+- Walk through traditional alleys and say hi to the locals (most of whom don’t speak English btw, so your experience will be much better with a local guide)

-- Visit ancient houses, some of which also offer homemade lunch for tourists and homestay service.
+- Visit ancient houses, some of which also offer homemade lunch and homestay service for tourists.
 My boyfriend and I tried a homemade lunch with boiled chicken and vegetables, sitting in the garden of a 300-year-old house.
 It was an authentic experience but the food quality was not that good considering the price we paid (150,000 VND).

-- See big jars of soy bean sauce in the front yard of many houses.
-Making soy bean sauce is a traditional profession of many households here.
+- Observe how locals make soy sauce and store them in big jars at the front yard of their houses.
+Making soy sauce is the traditional profession of many households here.

-- Visit the town square where people often gather during special occasions
+- Visit the town square where the locals, young and old, often gather during special occasions

 Is Duong Lam Ancient Village worth a visit?